akhilkarra/agentomics/docs/agentomics_blog.md

 ### Tools for Economic Control

 Each agent type integrates with specialized tools to manage its parameters.
-These tools are designed to allow `langroid` to automate the parsing
+For example:

+- **Small Banks**: Use tools to manage community-level lending and borrowing behaviors.
+- **Big Banks**: Adjust commercial lending rates, reserve requirements, and investment strategies.
+- **Central Banks**: Modify interest rates, quantitative easing measures, and regulatory policies.

+These tools allow agents to respond adaptively to economic changes, creating a dynamic and realistic simulation environment.

 ## Implementation Details